LuissMontoya/HotelReservations/README.md

 - Java
 - Eclipse
-- Biblioteca JCalendar
+- Library JCalendar
 - MySql
 - Plugin WindowBuilder
-- Biblioteca C3PO para crear Pool de conexiones
+- Library C3PO to create Connection Pool
  </br>

 ---
 ## ⚠️ Importante! ⚠️

-☕ Use Java versión 8 o superior para compatibilidad. </br></br>
+☕ Use Java version 8 or higher for compatibility. </br></br>

-🎨 La interfaz contiene dos métodos importantes:
+🎨The interface contains two important methods:
-- setResizable(false): determina el tamaño de la ventana, y a través del parámetro <strong>false</strong>, la pantalla no se puede maximizar;
+- setResizable(false): determines the size of the window, and through the <strong>false</strong> parameter, the screen cannot be maximized;
-- setLocationRelativeTo(null): determina la ubicación de la ventana, y a través del parámetro <strong>null</strong> la mantiene centrada en la pantalla.
+- setLocationRelativeTo(null): determines the location of the window, and through the <strong>null</strong> parameter keeps it centered on the screen.